likebike/fasteval/README.md

 [`parse()`](https://docs.rs/fasteval/latest/fasteval/parser/struct.Parser.html#method.parse) will return an [Error](https://docs.rs/fasteval/latest/fasteval/error/enum.Error.html).

-Note that it *is* possible for you (the developer) to define custom variables and functions which might perform dangerous operations.
+Note that it *is* possible for you (the developer) to define custom functions which might perform dangerous operations.
 It is your responsibility to make sure that all custom functionality is safe.

 ## Performance Benchmarks